Bowmark AIBroadcastDocs

 1. Definitions

-- "Cheatsheet" / "Output" — the procedures, summaries, structured data, envelopes, instructions, and any other content the Service generates or returns, including content synthesized from third-party websites.
+• "Output" — the structured data, envelopes, logs, traces, and any other content the Service returns, including content retrieved from third-party websites on your behalf.

-- "Indexed Site" — a third-party website or service that the Service observes, crawls, or describes.
+• "Target Site" — a third-party website or service that the Service visits, or interacts with, in the course of running a Script.

 2. The Service